WeblateOrg/weblate/docs/contributing/internals.rst

 ``addons``

-    Addons to tweak Weblate behavior, see :ref:`addons`.
+    Add-ons to tweak Weblate behavior, see :ref:`addons`.

 ``api``